 Counters and cabinets are an extra expense, they occupy more space than a simple basin, and space is often a critical consideration in the design of bathrooms.
 Fortunately, cloakroom basins are available in shapes and sizes to suit a variety of spatial constraints and are suitable for compact bathrooms.
 From corner units to narrow widths, there are many specialised options available.
 Check our range of Cloakroom Basins.

-Countertop basin units are a great option if you do have a little more space available and you are looking for something that has both style and storage capacity.
+Countertop basin units are a great option if you have a little more space and are looking for something that has both style and storage capacity.
 Countertop sinks can come in traditional or contemporary styles.
 The storage unit or cabinet on which they sit offers the perfect cover for piping work, and they usually have a monobloc tap.
 Having a cabinet under the sink can work well as a convenient storage space for towels and toiletries and keep the rest of your bathroom clutter-free.
-Counter-top also look very attractive, although may not be best for children who can find it hard to reach the taps.
+Countertop also looks very attractive, although it may not be best for children who can find it hard to reach the taps.

-In this case, you could opt for a set-in (inset) bowl that is buried within the counter surface.
-Counter tops will seamlessly blend with a wooden or natural themed bathroom or look great in a variety of modern settings, from a downstairs toilet to a modern family bathroom.
+In this case, you could opt for a set-in (inset) bowl buried within the counter surface.
+Countertops will seamlessly blend with a wooden or natural-themed bathroom or look great in a variety of modern settings, from a downstairs toilet to a modern family bathroom.

 Basins with Stand